 Prostate cancer is the most common cancer to affect Canadian men.
-One in seven men will be diagnosed with the disease in their lifetime.
+One in eight men will be diagnosed with the disease in their lifetime.

 Prostate cancer is a disease where some prostate cells have lost normal control of growth and division.
 They no longer function as healthy cells.

 A cancerous prostate cell has the following features:

 • The ability to move to other parts of the body (invasiveness).

 It is important to note that not all clusters of cells growing in a mass are cancerous, and that a prostate with an irregular shape is not necessarily cancerous either.
 It is advisable to ask your doctor what it may be.

 Prostate cancer can be slow-growing and some men who develop prostate cancer may live many years without ever having the cancer detected.
 It is important to get screened regularly so that if you do develop prostate cancer, the appropriate action can be taken.
 A significant proportion of prostate cancers, if untreated, may have serious consequences.